 - Continuous Integration Builds and other schedules-Run jobs according to schedules that you define.
 Scheduled jobs can run at specific times or when source code changes are checked in to your source control system.
 ElectricFlow integrates with major source control systems.
 The Continuous Integration Dashboard allows you to add more projects easily and create build configurations quickly so you can visually see running builds, build status, and so on. - Artifact Management functionality-Using artifacts can improve performance across builds, provide better reusability of components, and improve cross-team collaboration with greater tractability.
 For example, instead of developers repeatedly downloading third-party packages from external sources, these components can be published and versioned as an artifact.
 Developers then simply retrieves a specific artifact version from a local repository, guaranteeing a consistent package from build to build. - Preflight build functionality-Used by developers to build and test code changes in isolation on their local machines before those changes are committed to a production build. - Plugin capability-ElectricFlow is built with an extensible UI, enabling easy development of plugins that include integrations with other tools, custom dashboards, and unique user experiences based on roles.
 "Bundled" plugins, installed during ElectricFlow installation, provide easy integration with your SCM systems, defect tracking applications, and so on. - Workflow functionality-Use a workflow to design and manage processes at a higher level than individual jobs.
 You can use workflows to combine procedures into processes to create build-test-deploy life cycles (for example).
 A workflow contains states and transitions that you define to provide complete control over your workflow process.
 The ElectricFlow Workflow feature allows you to define an unlimited range of large or small life cycle combinations to meet your needs. - Resource management-If a resource is overcommitted, ElectricFlow delays some jobs until others are finished with the resource.
 You can define pools of equivalent resources, and ElectricFlow spreads usage across the pool. - Recording a variety of information about each job, such as the running time and the success or failure of each step.
 A set of reports is available to provide even more information. - Powerful and flexible reporting facilities-Various statistics such as number of compiles or test errors are collected after each step and recorded in the ElectricFlow database.
-A variety of reports can be generated from this information. - Allowing you to observe jobs as they run and to cancel jobs or change their priorities. - Workspace for each job, which is a disk area a job uses for storage
+A variety of reports can be generated from this information. - Allowing you to observe jobs as they run and to cancel jobs. - Credentials-Use a credential, consisting of an user name and password, can be attached directly to a step or schedule at the platform level.
+You can also attach impersonation credentials to procedure steps, procedures, and projects before executing the job step.
+It allows ElectricFlow to use a specific account with special privileges on a per-job or per-step basis. - Workspace for each job, which is a disk area a job uses for storage